lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 			- Compare diachronic view with a synchronic heat map
 - 4) Discussion: Analysis of the language of quotations (synchronic analysis)
 	- a) The uses of abstraction: looking at distinctive keywords, specifically the frequency of abstract, generic nouns (not lemmatized and lemmatized). "life" vs "lives" as an interesting point of analysis: Jonathan
 	- b) Specialist journals vs. nonspecialist: Sierra
+	- [NOTE: be careful about using the word "keyword" to describe MDWs; clarify what we mean by most frequently cited words]
+	- [NOTE: include more quotations from our critics peppering this with quotation with works of criticism]
 - 5) Extension to other critical traditions
 	- a) Sociology of literature: Sierra
 		- Thinking about the received practices of citation (Bourdieu):